 While Opeth has been consistent throughout their career, I don't think they'll top Still Life.
 But maybe they don't even need to with the direction they have recently taken with Watershed and Heritage.
 Opeth's musicianship and songwriting in Still Life is so masterful, it deserved the 100%.

-This record is an amazing arrangement, a perfect ensemble of death, progression and blues.
-You need to listen to this album non-stop from “The Moor” to “White Cluster”, here Opeth really do explore the boundaries of Death metal.
-There is always an album in the career of every artist which defines them and forms the cornerstone of their music.
-With "Still Life" Opeth has pushed the creativity beyond all the levels of sanity and elevates their benchmark to the heights of near impossible emulation.
+'Still Life' is an amazing arrangement, a perfect symphony of death, progression and blues.
+Ideally you might want to listen to this album uninterrupted from “The Moor” to “White Cluster”, as always Opeth extend the boundaries of progressive death metal.
+There is always an album in the career of every artist which defines them and forms the cornerstone of their whole music.
+With "Still Life" Opeth has pushed their own creativity to insane heights of near impossible emulation.

-This band got progressively refined with each record and the pinnacle of that evolution is a sound like "Still Life", it has an immense feel to it which melts and perfectly inter-blends the dark deathly growls and deathly progressive riffs with bluesy folk acoustic melody and clean vocals.
-"Still Life" is a real musical analogy to Speedball, which is a deadly cocktail of heroin and cocain.
-In other words the songs simultaneously stimulates and depresses your brains.
+These guys got progressively refined with each record and the pinnacle of that evolution is a sound like "Still Life".
+It has an immense feel to it which melts and perfectly blends the dark, deathly growls, deathly progressive riffs, bluesy folk acoustic melody, and clean vocals.
+"Still Life" is a real musical analogy to Speedball, which is a deadly cocktail of heroin and cocaine.
+In other words, the songs simultaneously stimulate and depress your brain.

-The beauty of "Still Life" torment is beyond the comprehension of any human brains, the lyrics are mostly grim and when this is combined with the vocals creates an ambiance of a cold winter morning spend retrospecting about the lost life.
-Its illegal to make music this inscrutable, its painful to exist when you cannot understand how melancholy "Benighted" can effortlessly transition into an aggressive "Moonlapse Vertigo" ending in a mournfully poetic "Face Of Melinda".
-When the guitar slowly fades, you wonder can it get any better, just like how Akerfeldt says in "Serinity Painted Death", I can feel there is a beautiful pain in "Still Life".
+The beauty of "Still Life" torment is beyond comprehension as the lyrics are mostly grim, and when combined with the vocals creates an ambiance of a cold winter morning spent retrospecting about a lost life.
+It might be illegal to make music this inscrutable; it's painful when you cannot comprehend how melancholy "Benighted" can effortlessly transition into the aggressive "Moonlapse Vertigo", and ending in the mournfully poetic "Face Of Melinda".
+When the guitar slowly fades, you wonder if it can get any better, just like how Akerfeldt says in "Serinity Painted Death".
+I can feel there is a beautiful pain in "Still Life".

-There are still traces of early black metal influence of Opeth in the last two tracks, otherwise the record mostly stick to good progressive death and progressive metal.
-One of the high points of this record is the quality of the riffs which literally forms the back bone of the more heavy tracks, here they have truly improvised enough to totally come out of the shadow of NWOBHM inspired music.
-Compared to their early works, Still Life has lot more of clean vocals, acoustic guitar and integrate even more number of transitions between the multitude of textures they exhibit.
-This was also a quantum leap in terms of production quality and this record can perfectly satiate the musical appetite of any progressive metal fanatic.
+Traces of early black metal influences are still felt in the last two tracks, otherwise the record mostly sticks to good progressive death and progressive metal.
+One of the high points is the sheer quality of riffs that literally form the backbone of the more heavier tracks.
+Here they have truly improvised enough to totally come out of the shadows of NWOBHM-inspired music.
+Compared to their early works, Still Life has lot more clean vocals and acoustic guitar and integrates even more of a number of transitions between the multitude of textures they usually exhibit.
+This was also a quantum leap in terms of production quality and can perfectly satiate the musical appetite of any progressive metal fanatic.

-This is a long pending review, i have never dared to write about “Still Life” , my vocabulary prowess can never do justice to such a complex form of musical expression.
-I am deeply infatuated with "Still Life" and if I continue writing about this then it is going to be a cavalcade of cliches which I have hopefully refrained from till now.
+I could never confront the idea of reviewing 'Still Life'; probably my vocabulary prowess can never do justice to such a complex form of musical expression.
+A rather obvious infatuation with this music might heave me into a cavalcade of clichés which I have hopefully refrained from 'til now.

 There are only four or five other albums in the world of music that move me as much as Still Life.
 Music (not just metal) cannot get more perfect than this in my opinion.
 Everything for Akerfeldt's beautiful, emotional vocals (not just in his clean parts, but in the death growls as well), to the consistently jaw-dropping lyrical poetry, and if I had the chance I would change nothing on this album.